WindyVG-Starter/WindyVG-Starter.github.io/README.md

 ##### Question: Care to give me a description of your adventure game?
 Sure.
 My adventure game isn't really your typical game; instead of a playing, talking to NCP game, it's more of an exploration game.
 You, still called the player, will choose and pick where locations, which hold a description and ideas of concepts in the games I have in mind.
 You would be able to view and click certain things for a small interaction.
 ![Screenshot 2025-05-07 180441](https://github.com/user-attachments/assets/f7c77619-895d-4aad-a2df-cf33e4754b2a)
-The image on top; shows
+The image on top is my start screen of my project; FUN FACT, I'm using a WPF application.
+NavigationFrame.Navigate(new Start()); is my method of ways of navigating through the screen.